-Council wants to use or location and connections to support the wellbeing of our communities.
+Council wants to use our location and create connections to support the wellbeing of our communities.

 Most iwi in the Rangitīkei have rohe in the wider region.
 Their connection to place transcends boundaries.
 Being a partner with iwi can be strengthened by working wider within the Central North Island.